 21+.
 Much like retail gambling in Kansas, you have to be 21 to bet on sports.

 Do I have to be in Kansas to place a legal wager?

 Yes, presence in KS is required to place a legal bet with a Kansas online sportsbook.
 Your phone will be able to prove your location automatically through geolocation, while your computer will require a quick plugin download.

 How many online sportsbooks will be in Kansas?

 Twelve.
 Kansas has four retail casinos, and each casino is allowed to host 3 online sports betting skins.

 Do Kansas sportsbooks offer bonuses?

 Yes, they do.
-From free bets to match bonuses, and everything in-between.
+From bonus bets to match bonuses, and everything in-between.
 Consult the table above for our top KS offers.

 Can I bet on college sports in Kansas?

 Thankfully the answer to this question is YES.
 The KS legislature made sure that the state’s wildly popular in-state teams are available to bet on.